oracle/oci-ansible-modules/docs/modules/oci_compartment_facts_module.rst

 Synopsis
 --------
-- This module allows the user to retrieve details of a specific compartment in a tenancy or all the compartments in a tenancy in OCI.
+- This module allows the user to retrieve information of a specific compartment or all the subcompartments in a specified compartment in OCI.